 A Photographic Look Back at Glen Campbell’s Career

 On April 22, 1936, a country music legend was born: Glen Campbell.
-The small-town boy from Billstown, Ark., has gone on to be one of country music’s biggest stars.
+The small-town boy from Billstown, Ark., went on to be one of country music's biggest stars.

 It wasn't until 1967 that Campbell's career as a solo musician began to gain momentum.
 But when it did, that momentum led to Grammy Awards, No. 1 hits and even Campbell's own variety show, The Glen Campbell Goodtime Hour.
 The singer's illustrious career also includes a Country Music Hall of Fame induction in 2005.

 In 2011, Campbell revealed that he had been diagnosed with Alzheimer's disease, and he embarked on a farewell tour that concluded in November of 2012.
 Campbell then released his last song, "I'm Not Gonna Miss You," as well as his Glen Campbell: I'll Be Me documentary, both of which garnered much critical acclaim.
 His final album, Adios, was released in June.

 Campbell died on Aug.
 8, 2017, at the age of 81.
 To relive Campbell's fantastic country music career, click through the photo gallery above.